foo-dogsquared/freebies-hunt-api/src/list.md

 ### Includes resources and facilities for documentation of different tools and various concepts. | documentation | #d1ffc6
 - [Asciidoctor](https://asciidoctor.org/) | A free and open source text processor for [AsciiDoc](https://asciidoctor.org/docs/what-is-asciidoc/).
 A solid alternative for Markdown.
 - [DevDocs](https://devdocs.io/) | **(Offline, easy to use, and usable on mobile devices.
 I dig it.)** A site wherein official documentation of different languages can be found; there's also an offline version of it if you are lacking of internet speed (like me).
+- [DokuWiki](https://www.dokuwiki.org/dokuwiki) | A free and open source collaborative wiki software without the use of a database.
 - [Doxygen](http://doxygen.nl/) | A free and open source documentation tool to generate online/offline references for your written software.
 Mainly supports C++ but it has support for other programming languages too.
 If you want to see the code yourself, you can visit the [repo](https://github.com/doxygen/doxygen).
 - [GitBook](https://www.gitbook.com/) | A GitHub for documentations, enabling team-based documenation work much easier and more searchable.
 - [Google Developers](https://developers.google.com/) | A hub of extensive documenations provided by Google developers.
 Not only it contains documentation on [web development](https://developers.google.com/web/) but also could get you started on [Android app development](https://developer.android.com/) and developing products utilizing [YouTube](https://developers.google.com/youtube/).